Unit of Vascular Access

-The Vascular Access Unit is run by the Clínic Institute of Nephrology and Urology.
-The Unit’s main objective is to ensure comprehensive and multidisciplinary coverage of the centre’s reference population (400 prevalent and 150 incident patients in the haemodialysis programme), as well as proper planning in the implementation of a new vascular access for outpatients with advanced chronic kidney disease (ACKD) who choose haemodialysis as renal replacement therapy.
+The Vascular Access Unit is led by the Clínic Institute of Nephrology and Urology.
+The main objective of the Unit is to ensure comprehensive and multidisciplinary coverage of the centre's reference population (400 prevalent patients and 150 incident patients in the haemodialysis programme), as well as adequate planning in the implementation of a new vascular access to outpatients with advanced chronic kidney disease (ACKD) who choose haemodialysis as renal replacement therapy.

-Since April 2014, and according to an agreement with CATSalut, the Unit has represented a support and reference area for vascular complications in patients throughout Catalonia on the haemodialysis programme.
-The Vascular Unit is made up of various specialists in the field of nephrology, vascular interventional radiology, vascular surgery and infectious diseases.
+Since April 2014, and in line with an agreement with CatSalut, the Unit represents an area of support and reference for vascular complications in patients on haemodialysis programmes throughout Catalonia.
+The Vascular Unit is made up of different specialists in the fields of nephrology, interventional vascular radiology, vascular surgery and infectious diseases.

-In short, in 2023 a total of 752 endovascular procedures and 314 surgical procedures were performed, and there were 619 outpatient visits with a total of 392 portable ultrasound scans being carried out.
+In summary, in 2023 a total of 752 endovascular procedures, 314 surgical procedures, and 619 outpatient visits were performed, with 392 handheld ultrasound scans.

 Meet our professionals